-> OK Bill…and that was the last time I was on The Factor after 40+ appearances.
+OK, Bill…and that was the last time I was on The Factor after 40+ appearances.

-Linda Chavez, a long time Fox conservative contributor, basically became a nonperson when she took the position in favor of more legal immigration — even though her position had been consistent for 30+ years and is based on her belief in markets over central planning.
+Linda Chavez, a longtime Fox conservative contributor, basically became a nonperson when she took the position in favor of more legal immigration — even though her position had been consistent for 30+ years and is based on her belief in markets over central planning.

 As Linda tells the story “One producer basically told me that it was “confusing” to have me on to discuss the subject because conservatives were supposed to be for less immigration and liberals for more.
 Another time, O’Reilly spoke in my earpiece from NY when I was in the DC studio to warn me not to confuse everybody with a lot of facts and statistics.
 “You have your facts and I have mine, so keep it general.”

 Key Point: IF your role on Fox News is to be a conservative, you are expected to play that role IF you are getting paid as a contributor.
-IF you are a unpaid conservative and don’t act like one on the air, your number is lost and your Fox talking head career is over.
+IF you are an unpaid conservative and don’t act like one on the air, your number is lost and your Fox talking head career is over.
 Period.

-At Fox ALL the actors are expected to play their roles according to their partisan political ideology in the 8-minute performance art act that was being staged for delight of >68 year old men in Small Town America.
+At Fox ALL the actors are expected to play their roles according to their partisan political ideology in the 8-minute performance art act that was being staged for delight of > 68-year-old men in Small Town America.

 And what about those designated liberals aka “libtards” on my shows?